|

 Australian Stud Book is a founding member of the

-world stud book authorities, which has met annually
+stud book authorities, which has met annually since 1976 to

-since 1976 to ensure the relativity of rules and
+ensure the relativity of rules and expedite the

 Emirateslink